Climbing Training

 NOVEMBER

 The start of November marks the beginning of Tanzania’s brief rainy season which extends until the start of December.
 During this time, it is typical to experience afternoon showers while mornings and evenings are often characterized by clear skies.
 Unfortunately, this month is not generally recommended for climbing Mount Kilimanjaro due to the high likelihood of wet, muddy and slippery conditions.
+Similar to March – May, the Northern Circuit and Rongai Routes are a stronger consideration for this time period as is opting for mountain huts used on Marangu Route for overnight comfort.

 DECEMBER